 Your Medical History

 Ask yourself how many times you saw a physician in the last three years.
 But don’t count any preventive visits such as annual physicals or OBGYN exams.
-Was your answer less than 10?
+Was your answer less than five?
 If it was, and you have a “copay” on your policy, you may be putting dollars in places that aren’t so cost-effective.
-Often, a simple trip to see the doctor for a virus costs between $40 and $90, depending upon where you live.
+Often, a simple trip to see the doctor for a virus costs between $50 and $100, depending upon where you live.
 So if you have a copay of $35 and the cost was $70, you only saved $35 (or less if you factor in the discount).

-If you had to pay out-of-pocket for those eight visits (in this example), that might have cost between $400 and $700, depending on where you live, and of course, the amount your doctor charges you.
+If you had to pay out-of-pocket for eight visits (in this example), that might have cost between $400 and $700, depending on where you live, and of course, the amount your doctor charges you.
 However, if your policy was structured so that symptomatic office visits were discounted instead of being subject to a copay, you might have saved between $1,200 and $3,000.
 That’s a better deal!

 Naturally, there are many variables, including other benefits that may have been utilized (such as prescriptions) or the number of family members on the policy.
 But ironically, the more healthy persons you insure, the bigger the savings becomes when you eliminate the copay.
 If you have at least four members of your family and everyone is at least eight years old, getting rid of the non-preventive copay benefits may make a huge difference.